dorasimon/dorasimon.github.io/_posts/2017-5-22-Project-3-at-Metis.md

 My takeaway is that I should have adopted more features instead of throwing them away based on my assumption.
 I arbitrarily assumed that they are not relevant to the classification so I ditched them in the first place, which resulted in a lack of good features and a not very accurate model.
-I also should have saved the final data frame locally once created, because otherwise I would have to run the entire code to get the data frame if something was messed up, which was pretty unnecessary and time-consuming.
+I also should have saved the final data frame locally once created, because otherwise I would have to run the entire code to get the data frame if something was messed up, which happened a lot and was pretty time-consuming.